openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 The red lines in the example above show how the EBI will match up the columns of Attachment Locations with Attachment Names.
 For example, the Attachment Locations column at L (“metadata/secondaryattachments/attachment”) will be paired up with Attachment Names column at N (“secondary attach names”) because they are both the third occurrence (counted from the left) in the CSV of an Attachment Locations and Attachment Names columns respectively.

 Where delimiters are used, the EBI matches pairs of attachment path and attachment name in each item by matching their corresponding position in the cell.
-For example, in the first item in the CSV in Figure 33 above the attachment attachments/010.jpg (in column I) will have the corresponding attachment name of “Squirrel Eating” (in column J) applied to it in EQUELLA as both values are second in their list of values in their respective delimited lists.
+For example, in the first item in the CSV in Figure 33 above the attachment attachments/010.jpg (in column I) will have the corresponding attachment name of “Squirrel Eating” (in column J) applied to it in openEQUELLA as both values are second in their list of values in their respective delimited lists.
 Matching of hyperlink urls and hyperlink names are determined in the same way.

 ## Advanced Content
 ### Appending XML Fragments to Metadata